codefinity/oeuvre/README.md

 Software entities require a persistance mechanism because there is a need for them to be reconstuted at system reboot.
 Real world entities cannot be rebooted or switched off.
 They themselves are persistence.

+**5. Single Responsibility is the Universal Rule**

+Evolution has created system with system within systems, with one fundemental property - each system or the unit of the system does one thing and one thing perfectly.
+This allows the parts of the system evolve independently.

 **5. Paradoxical nature of designs cannot be avoided**

 There will always be times when you get one part of the design right, the other part somehow does not fit.
 Sometimes compromises have to be made till the designs are perfected over time.